How online platform got $3,5K revenue and 70% conversion to signup growth with the Dashly chatbot

-- to purchase account audit;
+- purchase account audit;

 These were the tasks the client’s team assigned to Andrew, Dashly’s implementation manager.

-How we developed the campaign map
+How we developed the campaign scenario

 Before coming to the Dashly implementation team, the client had only a few live chat campaigns on their website.
-The first thing Andrew did was to develop a user interaction strategy together with a client.
+The first thing Andrew did was develop a user interaction strategy with a client.

-If you have troubles launching chatbot campaigns yourself, we developed 16 chatbot campaigns for SaaS that will guide your users along the funnel.
+If you have trouble launching chatbot campaigns yourself, we developed 16 chatbot campaigns for SaaS that will guide your users along the funnel.
 All you have to do is to insert relevant text and images.